 Backup withholding is not an additional tax.
-Any amounts withheld under these rules will be creditable against the U.S. holder's U.S. federal income tax liability or refundable to the extent that it exceeds such liability if the U.S. holder timely provides the required information to the IRS.
+Any amounts withheld under these rules will be creditable against the U.S. holder's U.S. federal income tax liability or refundable to the extent that they exceed such liability if the U.S. holder timely provides the required information to the IRS.
 If a U.S. holder is required to and does not provide a correct taxpayer identification number, the U.S. holder may be subject to penalties imposed by the IRS.
 All U.S. holders should consult their tax advisors as to their qualification for the exemption from backup withholding and the procedure for obtaining such an exemption, if available.

 Potential FATCA Withholding After 2018.
 To prevent U.S. tax evasion by U.S. taxpayers, Sections 1471 through 1474 of the Code, such sections commonly referred to as FATCA, encourage foreign financial institutions to report information about their U.S. account holders (including holders of certain equity or debt interests) to the IRS.
 Foreign financial institutions that fail to comply with the withholding and reporting requirements of FATCA and certain account holders that do not provide sufficient information under the requirements of FATCA will be subject to a 30% withholding tax on certain payments they receive, including "foreign passthru payments."
-Because we are treated as a foreign financial institution for purposes of FATCA, such withholding may be imposed on payments on the Notes (to the extent such payments are considered foreign passthru payments) to any foreign financial institution (including an intermediary through which a holder may hold Notes) that fails to comply with FATCA or any other investor that does not provide information sufficient to establish that the investor is not subject to withholding under FATCA, unless such foreign financial institution or investor is otherwise exempt from FATCA.
+Because we are treated as a foreign financial institution for purposes of FATCA, such withholding may be imposed on payments on the Notes (to the extent such payments are considered foreign passthru payments) to any foreign financial institution (including an intermediary through which a holder may hold the Notes) that fails to comply with FATCA or any other investor that does not provide information sufficient to establish that the investor is not subject to withholding under FATCA, unless such foreign financial institution or investor is otherwise exempt from FATCA.

 The term "foreign passthru payment" is not currently defined in U.S. Treasury Regulations.
 Withholding on foreign passthru payments will not be required with respect to payments made before January 1, 2019, and is not applicable to debt obligations that are issued before (and not materially modified after) the date that is six months after the date on which final U.S. Treasury Regulations defining the term "foreign passthru payments" are published.
+Therefore, in the absence of such a material modification of the Notes, the Notes will not be subject to any withholding under FATCA.
 In addition, the United States has entered into intergovernmental agreements, or IGAs, with certain non-United States jurisdictions (including Japan) that will modify the FATCA withholding regime described above.
 It is not yet clear how the IGAs will address foreign passthru payments and whether such IGAs may relieve foreign financial institutions of any obligation to withhold on foreign passthru payments.

-As discussed above, because the term "foreign passthru payment" is not defined in U.S. Treasury Regulations, the future application of FATCA withholding tax on foreign passthru payments to holders of Notes is uncertain.
-If a holder of Notes is subject to withholding, there will be no additional amounts payable by way of compensation to the holder of Notes for the deducted and withheld amount.
+As discussed above, because the term "foreign passthru payment" is not defined in U.S. Treasury Regulations, the future application of FATCA withholding tax on foreign passthru payments to holders of the Notes is uncertain.
+If a holder of the Notes is subject to withholding, there will be no additional amounts payable by way of compensation to the holder of the Notes for the deducted and withheld amount.

-Holders of Notes should consult their own tax advisors regarding FATCA in light of their particular situation.
+Holders of the Notes should consult their own tax advisors regarding FATCA in light of their particular situation.

-We urge U.S. holders to consult their own tax advisors concerning the U.S. federal, state and local and other tax consequences to them of the purchase, ownership and disposition of our Notes.
+We urge U.S. holders to consult their own tax advisors concerning the U.S. federal, state and local and other tax consequences to them of the purchase, ownership and disposition of the Notes.